MaxAbrosimov/DemoUrlShortener/README.md

 What left:
 - Add logging
-- Cover with unit tests
+- Add more unit tests to reach 100% coverage

 ## Prerequisites